 Should we use physical or digital signs?
 This is a question that many are asking themselves right now.
 But it does not have to be an either/or situation, according to the founder of Shoppa.

 “Quite the opposite, the combination is the ultimate solution!
 It is the interaction between physical and digital signs that simplifies customers’ purchasing decisions considerably.
 This is one of Shoppa’s strengths – to be able to work with both types of signs.
-It is just as easy to create physical signs as digital ones.
-Take a look at our short film about digital signage and see how easy it is to get started using Shoppa.
+It is just as easy to create digital ones as physical signs.

 Targeted customer communication